 11Managing and cancelling services and subscriptions

-Cancelling your phone contract is usually easy if you’re on a “bring your own device” plan.
-You may have to call your provider and say the magic word “cancel” a few times but it’s a straightforward process.
+Cancelling your phone contract is easy if you’re on a SIM-only plan.
+You may have to call your provider and explain you are moving abroad, but it’s usually a straightforward process.

-Things are a bit trickier if you signed a contract (typically, to get a discount on a brand-new device).
+Things are a bit trickier if you signed a contract.
 You may have to pay a penalty or buy out the remainder of your contract.
 Moving abroad is a legitimate reason for termination.
 However, the proof required is sometimes extremely hard to get.

 Remember to keep proof of cancellation (screenshots, emails, etc.).

 If you want to keep your telephone number, you can ask customer service if putting your plan on hold is an option.
-Otherwise, you can switch to the cheaper plan available to keep your number and reactivate it when you return.
+Otherwise, you can switch to a cheaper plan to keep your number and reactivate it when you return.

 You may have to pay penalty fees if you signed a contract.
 Again, try to play the “moving abroad” card to get out of the contract without penalty.

-Don’t forget to return your modem and all rental equipment—and once again, keep proof.
+Don’t forget to return your modem and all rental equipment—and once again, keep proof of cancellation.

 Find out how to terminate your lease and how much notice you have to give.
 You can also investigate subleasing if allowed.